des256/echidna/crates/data/SCRATCH.md

 And, if a subscriber doesn't respond after a certain countdown, transmitting to that subscriber should stop. - so in general make sure the transmission always ends, either by success, or by canceling subscribers. --> timeout on read, close associated task

+Assuming incoming data is queued, replacing the two task system with just one task per subscriber works.

 ### Shared Memory

 When subscriber is local, use shared memory to transport the message.